WithKottary/dbt-taxfix/README.md

 {{ config(materialized='table') }}
 SELECT DISTINCT
     agent_id as id,
-    'TO_BE_CONUSMED_FROM_SOURCE' AS first_name,      -- Placeholder, replace with actual agent email field 'TO_BE_CONUSMED_FROM_SOURCE' AS last_name,       -- Placeholder, replace with actual agent email field 'TO_BE_CONUSMED_FROM_SOURCE' AS email,           -- Placeholder, replace with actual agent email field 'TO_BE_CONUSMED_FROM_SOURCE' AS phone,           -- Placeholder, replace with actual agent email field 'TO_BE_CONUSMED_FROM_SOURCE' AS supervisor_id,   -- Placeholder, replace with actual agent email field 'TO_BE_CONUSMED_FROM_SOURCE' AS department,      -- Placeholder, replace with actual agent email field FROM {{ ref('stg_conversation_events') }}
+    'TO_BE_CONUSMED_FROM_SOURCE' AS first_name,      -- Placeholder, replace with actual first name field 'TO_BE_CONUSMED_FROM_SOURCE' AS last_name,       -- Placeholder, replace with actual last name field 'TO_BE_CONUSMED_FROM_SOURCE' AS email,           -- Placeholder, replace with actual email field 'TO_BE_CONUSMED_FROM_SOURCE' AS phone,           -- Placeholder, replace with actual phone field 'TO_BE_CONUSMED_FROM_SOURCE' AS supervisor_id,   -- Placeholder, replace with actual supervisor id field 'TO_BE_CONUSMED_FROM_SOURCE' AS department,      -- Placeholder, replace with actual department field FROM {{ ref('stg_conversation_events') }}
 WHERE agent_id IS NOT NULL
 ```